Chhattisgarh perfect example why Congress lost LS polls

 The opposition tally in numbers over the years

-Rajiv Satav, former Hingoli MP from Maharashtra and as party's Gujarat in-charge, didn't contest the Lok Sabha election on the pretext of winning maximum seats for the party in the state, but he also failed.
+Rajiv Satav, former Hingoli MP from Maharashtra and party's Gujarat in-charge, didn't contest the Lok Sabha election on the pretext of winning maximum seats for the party in the state, but he also failed.

 Therefore, the party is going through a state of confusion and chaos.
 However, Congress high command can start analysing the performance of party-ruled states.